 No. It’s an insect spy drone for urban areas, already in production.
 It can be remotely controlled and is equipped with a camera and a microphone.
 It can land on you, and it may have the potential to take a DNA sample or leave RFID tracking nanotechnology on your skin.
 It can fly through an open window, or it can attach to your clothing until you take it in your home.

-There have been reports of military drones the size of an insect for decades (see this video for a prototype dragon fly drone in the 1970s), but these devices are much simpler than intimated by the popular photograph.
-One such drone prototype is patterned after a housefly and does not display such technology either (below right).
+For decades there have been reports of military drones the size of insects (see this video for a prototype dragon fly drone in the 1970s), but these devices are much simpler than suggested by the popular “spy mosquito” photograph.
+One such drone prototype is patterned after a housefly and does not display such technology either (below).

 The popular spy mosquito photo appears to be an artist’s rendering of a future technology.
-While the research featured by Johns Hopkins could certainly one day lead to such developments as a DNA-extracting spy mosquito, it appears that the current technology is nowhere near that level yet.
+While the research featured by Johns Hopkins could certainly one day lead to such developments as a DNA-extracting spy mosquito, it appears that the current technology has not yet produced a drone at this level of sophistication.

 Here is a video showing the work of Johns Hopkins student Tiras Lin: